Elgaronline offers electronic access to selected law titles/mini-collections.

-IALS library subscribes to around 300 titles, all of which are listed directly from the home page.
-All titles are related to the mini collections of Corporate and Financial Law, International Economic Law or Public International Law.
+IALS library subscribes to around 530 law titles, all of which are listed directly from the home page.
+There are a further 22 open access books available.

 All individual titles are discoverable from the IALS library catalogue at title, subject and keyword level.
 From the Elgaronline platform, there are a number of search options.
 There is a basic search from the home page which searches across all content including Titles, Abstracts, Key Words and Full Text, however it is not possible to see where your term is used from the resulting list of books – you must then select each title and search again for your term.
 The results will now highlight exactly where in the book your term appears.